lmhdev/lmhdev/README.md

 ## 👋 About Me

-- 🔭 I’m currently working on my project portfolio
+- 🔭 I’m currently working as a frontend web developer
-- 🌱 I’m currently learning React.js
 - 💬 Ask me about anything
 - 📫 How to reach me: lemh.dev@gmail.com